AbhishekK1301/PRODIGY_WD_01/README.md

 2. Open the `index.html` file in any browser.
 3. Scroll or hover over the menu items to see the interactive effects.

-## 📸 Output Preview
-*(Add a screenshot or short GIF of your project here)*

-## 🔗 LinkedIn Post
-After completing this task, share your learnings on LinkedIn mentioning:
-> Completed **Task 01 - Interactive Navigation Menu** under **Prodigy InfoTech Web Development Internship**.
-> Learned about DOM manipulation, scroll detection, and styling for interactive UI components.

----

-### 💡 Repository Naming Format:
-`PRODIGY_WD_01`

----

-Would you like me to make a **LinkedIn post caption** for this task too (you can just copy-paste it)?